You will love these healthier Fig Bars for a sweet treat. The bars feature an almond flour crust, sweet fig filling, and a crumble topping!

 Tips for Making Homemade Fig Bars

 • If you can’t find fresh figs where you live, substitute the homemade fig filling with store-bought fig jam.
+I would not recommend using dried figs as they are too chewy.

 • For gluten-free fig bars, use certified gluten-free old-fashioned oats.